raspstephan/psp_in_kenda_analysis/lab_notebook.md

 - last time step for fg forecasts --> Found bug, rerunning fg preprocessing
 - first time step for SYNOP (some of them...)
     - SYNOP pbs are not the same for all runs!
 (Probably one file missing or obs changed...)
     - But why is first bin off: Hardly any observations...
 Leave out?
+Yup!
+    - Rerunning det fc's with new SYNOP --> Running

+Next time:
+- Check DWD runs and start next forecast